TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UsingSetting/Index.rst

 Page TSconfig
 -------------

+.. _pagetsconfig-enter-data:

 Entering data
 ^^^^^^^^^^^^^

 There are two ways to attach Page TSconfig to any given page.
 When editing a page, move to the "Resources" tab.

-The first way is to include a TSconfig file provided by an extension.
+#.
+The first way is to include a static TSconfig file provided
+   by an extension.
+(The section :ref:`pagesettingstaticpagetsconfigfiles` explains how to register a static TSconfig file.)
+#.
 The second is to directly enter code in the "Page TSConfig" field.

 .. figure:: ../Images/TSconfigPageInput.png
     :alt: TSconfig-related fields in the Resources tab of a page
+    :class: with-shadow

 Page TSconfig is inherited along the page tree.
 Consider